-- 7. Additional Physical Requirements The following requirements shall apply to all Senior Residential Communities: - a.
-Parking Two parking spaces shall be provided for each dwelling unit (with the exception of one bedroom units, which shall require one parking space per unit), in reasonable proximity to the dwelling, or in garages.
-Additional parking in proximity to any clubhouse or other facility serving residents in common, or guest parking, shall be provided in off-street parking areas, provided that no single accessory parking area shall contain more than twelve parking spaces, and all such areas shall be adequately landscaped. - b.
-Private Roads Roads and driveways within a SRC shall meet such width, grades, radius of curvature and construction standards as the Planning Board shall determine, based upon the standards provided in the regulations governing subdivisions, as the same may be waived or modified by the Planning Board to meet site conditions and design requirements. - c.
-Other Facilities All facilities for utility services, drainage, lighting and signage shall be in accordance with requirements established by the Planning Board, consistent with applicable provisions of the Zoning Bylaw and the regulations governing subdivisions, as the same may be waived or modified by the Planning Board to meet site conditions and design requirements. - d.
-Project Maintenance In every SRC there shall be an organization of the owners of the dwelling units which shall be responsible for the maintenance and repair of internal roads and driveways, snow plowing, landscape maintenance, trash removal, utility services and maintenance and repair of other common elements and facilities serving the residents, and the Town of Sudbury shall not be responsible therefor. - e.
-Wastewater Disposal In every SRC wastewater disposal shall only be by means of an on-site subsurface disposal system complying with the requirements of Title 5, 310 CMR 15.000. - 8.
-Procedures The procedure for issuance of a special permit for a Senior Residential Community shall be as follows: - a.
+7. Additional Physical Requirements - The following requirements shall apply to all Senior Residential Communities:

+a.
+Parking - Two parking spaces shall be provided for each dwelling unit (with the exception of one bedroom units, which shall require one parking space per unit), in reasonable proximity to the dwelling, or in garages.
+Additional parking in proximity to any clubhouse or other facility serving residents in common, or guest parking, shall be provided in off-street parking areas, provided that no single accessory parking area shall contain more than twelve parking spaces, and all such areas shall be adequately landscaped.

+b.
+Private Roads - Roads and driveways within a SRC shall meet such width, grades, radius of curvature and construction standards as the Planning Board shall determine, based upon the standards provided in the regulations governing subdivisions, as the same may be waived or modified by the Planning Board to meet site conditions and design requirements.

+c.
+Other Facilities - All facilities for utility services, drainage, lighting and signage shall be in accordance with requirements established by the Planning Board, consistent with applicable provisions of the Zoning Bylaw and the regulations governing subdivisions, as the same may be waived or modified by the Planning Board to meet site conditions and design requirements.

+d.
+Project Maintenance - In every SRC there shall be an organization of the owners of the dwelling units which shall be responsible for the maintenance and repair of internal roads and driveways, snow plowing, landscape maintenance, trash removal, utility services and maintenance and repair of other common elements and facilities serving the residents, and the Town of Sudbury shall not be responsible therefor.

+e.
+Wastewater Disposal - In every development wastewater disposal shall comply with the regulations of the Sudbury Board of Health, the Sudbury Water Resource Protection District and Wastewater Treatment Facilities Bylaws, and applicable Department of Environmental Protection Regulations.

+- 8. Procedures The procedure for issuance of a special permit for a Senior Residential Community shall be as follows: - a.
 Application for Special Permit Any person who desire a Special Permit for construction of a SRC shall submit a written application to the Planning Board.
 Each such application shall be accompanied by the following information: - (i) Identification of applicant; information as to the record title to the tract; identification of applicant's professional and development associates. - (ii) A preliminary subdivision plan showing the development of the tract under the provisions of the Zoning Bylaw without regard to this section, for the purposes of determining density.
 Such plan shall generally conform to provisions described in section IV.B.4 of the Rules and Regulations Governing the Subdivision of Land for a preliminary plan.
 Drainage design and calculations are not necessary.
 Such plan shall be accompanied by a report from a Certified Soil Evaluator, with confirmation that the results have been approved by the Board of Health, stating which lots on said plan contain soil conditions suitable for sub-surface sewerage disposal in accordance with rules and regulations of the Town of Sudbury and applicable laws of the Commonwealth of Massachusetts.
 Soil testing witnessed by the Board of Health or its agent is required.
 The preliminary plan shall also contain the boundaries of all wetland resource areas as defined in the Sudbury Wetlands Administration Bylaw.